NZ Skilled Immigration Process

 - If you have limited work experience after graduation, mention the project work you did during your study period.

 - To prove that your work or study episodes are genuine, it is a good idea to submit the actual calculations or analyses work you did or reports you prepared during the project.

 - Supplementary Evidence (New Zealand skill assessment)

 - You need to submit certified copies of your academic transcripts and a summary of your work history (along with samples of specific engineering projects or activities) to IPENZ

 - In the KA02 report meant for New Zealand skilled migration, you do not need to list all your CPD activities.
-Instead, you need to provide the summary of all the activities (even those that go beyond the recent six years) that you undertook to bridge the gap between your qualification and the Washington Accord qualification.
+Instead, you need to provide a summary of all the activities (even those that go beyond the recent six years) that you undertook to bridge the gap between your qualifications and the Washington Accord qualification.

 - Payment of Fee

 - The Knowledge Assessment fee needs to be paid to IPENZ to start the process.

 How can WriteCDR help you with IPENZ skill assessment?